xuthus83/pigallery2/MANPAGE.md

 App CLI options:
-  --Server-applicationTitle                                                  (default: 'PiGallery 2') --Server-publicUrl                                                        If you access the page form local network its good to know the public url for creating sharing link. (default: '')
+  --Server-applicationTitle                                                  (default: 'PiGallery 2') --Server-publicUrl                                                        If you access the page from local network it's good to know the public url for creating sharing link. (default: '')
   --Server-urlBase                                                          If you access the gallery under a sub url (like: http://mydomain.com/myGallery), set it here.
 If it is not working you might miss the '/' from the beginning of the url. (default: '')
   --Server-apiPath                                                          PiGallery api path. (default: '/pgapi') --Server-customHTMLHead                                                   Injects the content of this between the <head></head> HTML tags of the app.
-(You can use it add analytics or custom code to the app). (default: '')
+(You can use it to add analytics or custom code to the app). (default: '')
   --Server-svgIcon-viewBox                                                  SVG path viewBox.
 See: https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox (default: '0 0 512 512')
   --Server-svgIcon-items                                                    Content elements (paths, circles, rects) of the SVG icon.
 Icons used on the map: fontawesome.com/icons. (default: '<path d="m185.92 0.042372c-3.1045 0.19567-6.2676 1.0899-9.1546 3.163-16.085-8.0588-25.565 1.6894-23.504 14.76-5.3047 4.0078-10.768 7.8463-6.3153 20.688-4.8283 4.5113-5.2702 11.17-1.2227 20.894-4.5731 7.1343-3.0927 13.944 1.4676 20.445-5.0506 10.26 3.7514 20.507 6.2389 23.943-0.99909 6.6761-0.49742 13.458 11.016 21.392-1.2207 10.005 5.7492 14.415 12.419 19.045 12.567 8.1824 17.213 7.2406 27.088 10.328l-0.13366-1.1862c-15.833 3e-3 -31.017 6.2997-42.211 17.506l-24.715 24.736c-11.194 11.206-26.378 17.503-42.211 17.506h-34.984c-32.972 3.6e-4 -59.702 26.751-59.701 59.749v179.24c3.6312e-4 32.997 26.729 59.746 59.701 59.747h358.21c32.972-3.6e-4 59.7-26.75 59.701-59.747v-179.24c-0.0162-23.02-13.245-43.983-34.008-53.889 3.0728-1.7781 5.0617-4.3071 6.7327-7.0379 4.1124-1.032 17.438-3.2179 20.159-14.327 7.7661-2.0112 13.273-6.2767 14.255-14.719 9.3465-4.8456 13.285-10.23 12.484-16.792 11.694-7.0704 9.9759-13.526 8.4511-19.912 9.9742-8.687 8.874-22.288-8.6236-26.461-3.1292-12.25-18.501-15.32-20.733-16.133-1.3931-4.0275-3.7026-7.9496-14.353-10.399-4.4451-8.3291-12.211-9.9464-20.904-9.9225-6.4476-10.379-14.548-6.8393-22.216-7.2124-9.6958-7.4917-13.951-3.6525-20.032-3.5572-11.02-6.8739-16.687-2.7782-24.497 0.86675l-6.6602-2.5355c-21.868 3.9146-38.57 22.031-45.765 31.84 0.78895-12.143-0.36806-36.764-14.606-53.831l-6.7327-2.3414c-3.6422-7.8167-5.3526-14.6-18.209-16.423-4.7287-3.9225-5.388-9.6636-17.627-10.162-3.9701-2.9861-7.0841-7.4205-11.972-9.091-2.5588-0.82206-5.6927-0.97346-9.6817 0.32356-6.6078-5.7069-13.63-9.3648-22.385-5.8437-9.7319-4.9749-14.082-3.5883-17.674-1.2668-1.3952-0.50821-7.2885-3.6439-14.018-4.1239-1.0094-0.071996-2.0376-0.084841-3.0724-0.019609zm1.017 13.578c10.104 0.93027 18.591 7.2129 24.705 11.86 3.989-1.297 1.8817-5.4748-0.67601-9.9264 7.4731 3.9321 13.922 8.2611 19.542 13.058 4.4921-1.7738-6e-3 -6.9333-1.6283-10.934 11.32 6.6532 15.299 11.732 19.277 16.811 4.96-2.1534 2.5609-6.4373 1.1326-10.368 7.9224 6.6257 11.087 12.731 14.482 18.808 2.4625-1.6331 5.6853-2.3301 4.5577-8.9008 5.1605 6.0597 8.5191 12.233 10.344 18.398 4.8979-1.076 4.6167-5.1376 5.7471-8.2459 4.8158 7.9142 7.0028 15.201 10.195 22.743 1.3502-0.38818 3.143-2.596 5.5002-6.3575 10.495 21.313 19.172 68.475-19.542 71.864-19.845-33.079-47.35-62.019-80.099-88.028 39.018 41.712 59.701 71.578 68.828 93.932-5.6123 8.2892-13.186 12.888-21.423 15.182h-31.496c-9.0855-1.8937-17.047-4.8048-21.968-6.9301 3.5034-0.26396 6.761-1.0578 8.553-3.265-2.8932-4.1339-16.942-6.6095-24.423-15.054 3.8384 0.62815 5.771 0.45179 8.3395-1.4727-7.7461-5.9015-16.277-11.759-20.149-18.339 3.0088 1.096 5.5764 2.7998 10.448 1.4943-6.3427-7.0404-13.489-13.382-17.696-22.065 4.1118 1.3877 8.4445 3.0751 10.271 1.9806-5.5926-6.9871-9.844-14.035-12.948-21.216 5.3821 2.7304 8.0206 3.0315 9.7326 2.5551-3.457-7.4192-8.6517-14.592-9.4172-22.461 3.6436 2.9772 7.3478 4.8776 10.904 3.8631-0.36036-4.7513-7.3377-10.044-8.4022-21.322 4.3234 2.0148 8.7693 4.2946 10.093 3.6768 0.9645-8.9987-0.93024-14.97-2.5963-20.967 9.547 3.3675 23.877 8.6978 23.48 7.6733zm202.89 68.954c-1.1657 3.2054-4.0535 6.0044-0.89552 10.015 5.3574-3.5486 11.898-6.1175 19.744-7.4399-5.0841 4.3081-3.1624 6.8795-2.228 9.7499 6.5043-2.4708 12.815-5.0123 23.175-5.0887-3.6187 2.0919-8.2066 3.8292-5.7902 8.6694 6.3098-1.3316 12.62-2.6636 25.565-0.47848-3.8128 2.0212-10.67 3.0443-8.2709 7.3281 7.289-0.095 15.142 0.67658 23.357 2.5689-4.9157 1.7295-9.1161 3.6077-6.8934 7.1673 7.6683 0.37321 18.204 1.0216 26.541 6.8085l-7.9768 3.8043c-0.96209 0.52956 13.473 5.5674 22.914 9.2263-5.2605 3.5839-10.415 6.8757-15.456 14.39 0.61731 1.3249 5.4871 2.4391 10.093 3.6768-8.059 7.9545-16.768 7.4235-20.131 10.928 2.0376 3.1622 6.0354 3.9567 10.836 4.0553-5.7375 5.5002-14.227 7.6885-21.64 11.148 1.0057 1.4663 3.2192 2.9338 9.0958 4.3043-6.9901 3.5039-14.773 6.1675-23.545 7.9223 0.73194 1.9166 5.0978 3.5087 9.1389 5.0907-8.7991 3.945-18.346 4.207-27.726 5.5201 2.9287 4.0367 5.9538 4.4791 8.9626 5.575-7.1926 2.5501-17.455 1.4514-27.215 1.0864 0.46776 2.1663 1.3155 3.4454 2.7961 4.6612h-13.75c-5.1274-1.4192-9.4503-2.9189-11.788-2.2747-0.0214 0.78201 0.12538 1.5366 0.37044 2.2747h-6.1841c-2.2143-0.16717-4.4175-0.45785-6.5995-0.87068-17.23-8.2945-37.615-23.515-35.198-47.897 21.35-11.254 56.342-20.728 113.06-27.679-41.792-1.1427-81.452 3.3317-117.9 15.905-27.674-27.57 9.2662-58.115 30.995-67.691-0.70716 4.3624-0.65582 7.2407 0.12836 8.4067 7.2901-3.7246 13.646-7.8991 22.418-10.864zm-186.04 100.82h69.97c7.9167 2e-3 15.508 3.1505 21.105 8.7538l24.717 24.736c16.798 16.816 39.584 26.262 63.343 26.259h34.984c16.486 1.9e-4 29.85 13.375 29.85 29.873v179.24c-1.9e-4 16.499-13.365 29.873-29.85 29.873h-358.21c-16.486-1.8e-4 -29.85-13.375-29.85-29.873v-179.24c1.88e-4 -16.499 13.365-29.873 29.85-29.873h34.984c23.739-0.0128 46.501-9.4579 63.285-26.259l24.775-24.736c5.582-5.5884 13.149-8.736 21.045-8.7538zm35.016 59.749c-57.625 0.10848-104.28 46.889-104.28 104.56 0 57.669 46.656 104.45 104.28 104.56 57.625-0.10848 104.28-46.889 104.28-104.56 0-57.669-46.656-104.45-104.28-104.56zm-164.18 29.873c-8.2429 9e-5 -14.925 6.6874-14.925 14.937 0.03875 8.2218 6.7096 14.866 14.925 14.866s14.886-6.6446 14.925-14.866c-9.1e-5 -8.2493-6.6823-14.937-14.925-14.937zm164.18 0c41.206 0.0135 74.603 33.447 74.603 74.684 0 41.238-33.397 74.671-74.603 74.684-41.206-0.0135-74.603-33.447-74.603-74.684 0-41.238 33.397-74.671 74.603-74.684z"/>')
   --Server-sessionSecret                                                     (default: [])